Tufts University's Oldest Student Theatre and Performance Organzation

 I don’t have any experience with tech, is it too late to start?

 Absolutely not!
 You can always be an assistant on any position (designer, production or direction) with no experience necessary!
-And the Drama department offers several classes about tech.
+In addition, the Tufts Department of Theatre, Dance, and Performance Studies department offers several great technical theatre classes!

 What positions are there on production staffs?

-All shows, majors and workshops, have a director, stage manager and producer at a minimum.
-Major shows also have set, lighting, sound, props, costume, hair and makeup designers as well as a scenic charge, technical director, costume tech, and a master electrician.
+All shows, mainstages and workshops, have a director, stage manager and producer at a minimum.
+Mainstage shows also have set, lighting, sound, props, costume, hair and makeup designers as well as a scenic charge, technical director, costume tech, and a master electrician.
 Some shows will even have a dramaturg, musical director or a choreographer depending on the production.